-G. Government of Alberta guidelines to prevent COVID-19 in the workplace to workplaces on, among other things, best practices, physical distancing, workplace sanitation, workforce tracking, reporting requirements, and sharing information.
+On April 30, 2020, the Government of Ontario released safety guidelines on the prevention of COVID-19 in the workplace in the following sectors: manufacturing, food manufacturing and processing, restaurant and food service, and agriculture.
+These resources provide direction to workplaces on, among other things, best practices, physical distancing, workplace sanitation, workforce tracking, reporting requirements, and sharing information.